javimanotas/Fractals/README.md

 > [!TIP]
 > 3D fractals may lose significant detail at medium or low resolutions (e.g., 1080p or lower).
 To achieve sharper visuals, increase the resolution scale in the settings to more than 100%.

----

-## License

-This project is distributed under the [MIT License](LICENSE).
-Feel free to use and modify it according to the license terms.